How to Run the Perfect Sales Discovery Call

 And voila!
 You just mastered the perfect sales discovery call.

-In summary, you should have:
+In summary, you should have accomplished the following:

 - Identified pain points

 - Confirmed your product